 Chief Executive Officer

 Barbara Byrd-Bennett is the Chief Executive Officer for Chicago Public Schools (CPS).
-CPS serves approximately 402,000 students in more than 681 schools.
+Barbara Byrd-Bennett is the Chief Executive Officer for Chicago Public Schools (CPS).
+CPS serves approximately 400,000 students in 658 schools.
 It is the nation’s third-largest school system.
 In April 2012, Ms. Byrd-Bennett was appointed as Chief Education Advisor for CPS.
 Prior to her work in Chicago, she spent more than two decades as a teacher and principal in the New York City Department of Education, the largest system of public schools in the United States.
 She also served for more than seven years as the CEO of the Cleveland Municipal School District, Ohio’s largest school district.

 Ms. Byrd-Bennett was a teacher for more than 12 years in New York’s public school system, where she taught at both the high school and elementary levels.
 She spent eight years as the principal of a Harlem school that was recognized by the New York State Department of Education for instructional leadership and featured in a PBS documentary.
 Ms. Byrd-Bennett went on to become the superintendent of New York’s third-largest district, Crown Heights in Brooklyn, for two years, where she helped dramatically raise math and reading scores.